MFuchs1989/DSND-Dog-Breed-Classifier/README.md

 + If neither a human nor a dog can be seen in the picture, the algorithm returns the following error message: "Error: Please input an image of a human or a dog."

+<a name="project_results"></a>

+## Project Results

+In summary, the CNN model I created with transfer learning far surpassed the CNN created from scratch in terms of performance.
+The accuracy of the InceptionV3-model (pre-trained on ImageNet) reached 68% while the CNN from scratch was about 5%.
+The ImageNet dataset contains more than one million training images on which the InceptionV3 model was trained.
+This results in an extreme increase in performance compared to CNN from scratch.
+The accuracy of 5% could possibly have been increased again if data augmentation had been used in the model training.
+When tested on new images, the CNN model with transfer learning performed as I expected, not perfect but good enough.

 <a name="authors"></a>